 Moreover, other governments involved in the war made similar decisions -- censorship, lies, and even active propaganda -- to keep up morale, allowing the disease to continue to spread without any preventive measures.
-The pandemic was named ``Spanish flu'' because Spain was a neutral country during the First World War and did not suppress the media, so it was only Spanish newspapers that published honest articles about the severity of the disease -- despite the fact that it had originated in the USA and spread initially among American soldiers in the absence of a proper response by the US government.
+The pandemic was named `Spanish flu' because Spain was a neutral country during the First World War and did not suppress the media, so it was only Spanish newspapers that published honest articles about the severity of the disease -- despite the fact that it had originated in the USA and spread initially among American soldiers in the absence of a proper response by the US government.
 This lack of response was probably due to the US strategic goal of developing a strong political influence in the post-WWI peace process that was to shape international politics in the following decades.
-In summary, the amplification mechanisms that led to the Spanish flu dragon-king are (i) extremely efficient connectivity between people mediated by movements of soldiers and (ii) rare absence of any prophylactic or treatment measures due to the priority given to the war efforts.
+In summary, the amplification of the pandemic can be attributed to two key mechanisms: the highly efficient transmission facilitated by the movement of soldiers and the absence of any preventive measures due to the war's priority.